Golden-Man-Vn/hsm-service_FEATURE_Test/README.md

 1. How to build
    * Prerequirement:
-	   - IDE usage: IntelliJ IDEA 2021.1.3
+	   - IDE usage: IntelliJ IDEA 2021.1.3 or higher
-	   - Java for project: Java 17
+	   - Java for project: Java 17 or higher
 		 Java language level Java 16 (compiled class)
-	   - Maven: Bundled Maven 3.6.3
+	   - Maven: Bundled Maven 3.6.3 or higher
 	   - Internet connected so it can connect to online DB such as supabase or neondb Postgres DB provider (already integrated in this project source)
    * Build:
-		1. Extract source in Source directory:
-			(1) Extract source zip file (hsm-service_FEATURE_Test.zip) by using password is: AnPV Then hsm-service_FEATURE_Test.txt showed
-			(2) Then:
-				Then delete hsm-service_FEATURE_Test.zip
-				Change file name hsm-service_FEATURE_Test.txt => hsm-service_FEATURE_Test.zip
-			(3) Extract hsm-service_FEATURE_Test.zip no need password any more Now source in directory: hsm-service_FEATURE_Test
-		2. Open project by IntelliJ by refer to hsm-service_FEATURE_Test directory => wait for load complete => use Maven to package or build
+		1. Open project by IntelliJ by refer to hsm-service_FEATURE_Test directory => wait for load complete => use Maven to package or build

 2. How to run
 	Prerequirement after build this project successfully!